wp-plugins/social-polls-by-opinionstage/readme.txt

  * Customize the poll's size, font, colour yourself or select from pre-defined poll styles and poll sizes.
  * ... much more!

+ = Main Poll Benefits: =

+ * Discover opinions & people - discover opinions & the people behind them.
+You can view the social profiles of the public voters and learn about the opinions of your audience using aggregated poll reports
+ * Engage your audience - opinion polls are one of the most engaging types of content.
+Opinion Stage’s social layer further increases the poll engagement by allowing voters to discover who the participants are, view the poll results by various filters and more
+ * Drive traffic from social networks to your poll and site - after voting, participants are automatically prompted to share their votes in the various social networks, driving new traffic from social networks to your site
+ * Research the poll results and gain insights - Filter poll results by demographic & social attributes such as gender, location, social network belonging, time frame, and more.
+Learn how effective your polls are by discovering their level of engagement, how many of the poll votes are shared and how much traffic the polls generate
+ * Run profile based competitions & elections - conducting competitions & elections using social profiles, is a great way to achieve more authentic voting.
+Competitions become much more appealing, and tend to generate many social shares that drive traffic from social networks to your site
+ * Design polls that fit to your site - opinion Stage includes an online poll design studio that lets you design polls that perfectly fit into your site.
+You can set the poll size, font, colors, logo and more
+ * Polls works seamlessly on all platforms - Opinion Stage uses responsive design techniques to fully support all platforms & screen sizes, including desktops, tablets and mobile devices.
+Reach your target audience wherever they are
+ * Easy content creation - creating polls is an easy way to produce engaging and relevant content.
+Deploy your first polls in minutes and easily manage all your polls from a simple and intuitive dashboard

 = About Opinion Stage: =

 Opinion Stage offers web sites a highly engaging online polling solution.
 For more details on Opinion Stage's polling solutions, visit <a href="http://www.opinionstage.com?o=wp35e8" target="_blank">the Opinion Stage site.</a>